 Posted by Heart Hugger on Aug 14, 2020 3:01:43 PM

-You might have heard that one of the most common complications that could arise from COVID-19 involves your heart.
+You might have heard that one of the most common complications that could arise from COVID-19 involve your heart.

 Cardiac complications are a serious issue with this virus.
 Some of the most common issues that researchers have uncovered include: